 10. If you were given the chance, would you reapply to your current job?

-This is a tricky question — the happier an employee is at their current job, the more likely they would reapply to that very same position.
-So if an employee rates on the lower end of the spectrum, then they’re most likely unhappy and won’t be at the job for long.
+This is a tricky question — the happier an employee is at their current job, the more likely they would be to reapply to that very same position.
+So if an employee rates on the lower end of the spectrum then they’re most likely unhappy and won’t be at the job for long.

 11. Do you foresee yourself working here one year from now?